pixlsus/website/src/articles/interview-viv/index.md

 #nodiscuss: true
 ---

-[Ilya Varivchenko][ilya] is a fashion and portrait from Ivanovo, Russian Federation.
+[Ilya Varivchenko][ilya] is a fashion and portrait photographer from Ivanovo, Russian Federation.
 He's a UNIX administrator with a long-time passion for photography that has now become a second part-time job for him.
 Working on location and in his studio, he's been producing [a wonderful body of work][blog] specializing in portraiture, model tests, and more.

 He's a member of the community here (@viv), and he was kind enough to spare some time and answer a few questions (plus it gives me a good excuse to showcase some of his great work!).